 The types of services included in Managed Mobility Services include:

-Point to Remember while Choosing the right Managed Mobility Services Provider:
+5 Things to Consider while Choosing Managed Mobility Services Provider:

-Check if the MMS provider fits into the existing enterprise IT landscape and is capable of handling the number of devices, device fragmentation, network, application and security requirements.
+1. Check if the MMS provider fits into the existing enterprise IT landscape and is capable of handling the number of devices, device fragmentation, network, application, and security requirements.

-Choose the MMS provider that has an MDM partnership with a trusted MDM provider.
-Majority tasks post-procurement are going to be supervised via MDM and hence, this can be a game-changer.
+4. Choose the MMS provider that has an MDM partnership with a trusted MDM provider.
+The majority of tasks post-procurement are going to be supervised via MDM and hence, this can be a game-changer.